Libr-AI/OpenFactVerification/docs/development_guide.md

 Loki leverage state-of-the-art language models to verify the veracity of textual claims.
 The pipeline is designed to be modular in `factcheck/core/`, which include the following components:

 - **Decomposer:** Breaks down extensive texts into digestible, independent claims, setting the stage for detailed analysis.
+As well as provide the mapping between the original text and the decomposed claims.
-- **Checkworthy:** Assesses each claim's potential significance, filtering out vague or ambiguous statements to focus on those that truly matter.
+- **Checkworthy:** Assesses each claim's potential checkworthiness, filtering out vague or ambiguous statements, as well as the statement of opinion.
 For example, vague claims like "MBZUAI has a vast campus" are considered unworthy because of the ambiguous nature of "vast."
-- **Query Generator:** Transforms check-worthy claims into precise queries, ready to navigate the vast expanse of the internet in search of truth.
+- **Query Generator:** Transforms check-worthy claims into precise queries, ready to navigate the vast expanse of the internet in search of evidences.
-- **Evidence Retriever:** Ventures into the digital realm, retrieving relevant evidence that forms the foundation of informed verification.
+- **Evidence Retriever:** Retrieve relevant evidence that forms the foundation of informed verification, currently, for open-domain questions, we now use the google search (Serper API).
-- **ClaimVerify:** Examines the gathered evidence, determining the veracity of each claim to uphold the integrity of information.
+- **ClaimVerify:** Judges each evidence against the claim, determining it is supporting, refuting, or irrelevant.

 To support each component's functionality, Loki relies on the following utils:
 - **Language Model:** Currently, 4 out of 5 components (including: Decomposer, Checkworthy, Query Generator, and  ClaimVerify) use the language model (LLMs) to perform their tasks.
 The supported LLMs are defined in `factcheck/core/utils/llmclient/` and can be easily extended to support more LLMs.